drazicmartin/cheat-sheet/docker/README.md

 **desc** : *Dockerfile are use to create images of an application*

+ - Docker image use a layered achitecture
- - each line create a layer in the image
+ - Each line of the Dockerfile create a layer in the image

 ### Dockerfile format
 ```bash